narendasan/narendasan.com/_posts/2013-12-20-digits-of-e.md

 {% include image.html path="digits/fraction.png" path-detail="digits/fraction.png" alt="Sample image" %}

-Finally, the third method and the one chosen was the Taylor series definition of $$e$$$:
+Finally, the third method and the one chosen was the Taylor series definition of $$e$$:

 $$e = \sum_{n=1}^{\infty} \frac{1}{n!}$$